bonildav/DigitalKubernetes/README.md

 note: make sure you are in the same path of the Dockerfile

                                                   -step 2 -
-Once we have the image I submit to any repository where you will pull the image in my case I pushed to "container registry" from google cloud"
+Once we have the image submit it to any repository from there you will pull the image in my case I pushed to "container registry" from google cloud

 or

-you can pull from if you want to avoid previous steps docker pull gcr.io/formal-guru-208519/digital:v4 docker pull gcr.io/formal-guru-208519/digital@sha256:12982026f4d70ebc20bcb3b449e317edbe474d388f0149019bbd74bad25eee7a
+you can pull ir from my personal repository if you want to avoid previous steps:

+docker pull gcr.io/formal-guru-208519/digital:v4
+docker pull gcr.io/formal-guru-208519/digital@sha256:12982026f4d70ebc20bcb3b449e317edbe474d388f0149019bbd74bad25eee7a